 B.Tech in Civil Engineering

-Civil Engineering deals with the design, construction and maintenance of physical and naturally built environments.
+Civil Engineering deals with designing, constructing and maintaining physical and naturally built environments.

 Being the second-oldest engineering discipline after military engineering, the stream has wide-ranging applications and is part of the core engineering disciplines along with electrical and mechanical engineering.

-Established in 1957, The Department of Civil Engineering is the oldest department of the institute and boasts of experienced faculty members and well-equipped laboratories.
+Established in 1957, The Department of Civil Engineering is the institute’s oldest department and boasts experienced faculty members and well-equipped laboratories.
 The professors are extremely helpful and possess in-depth knowledge of their subjects.

 The course is designed to introduce the students to the basics of structural engineering, fluid mechanics, building code, and surveying in their second year of study.
-As the semesters proceed, the intricacies increase and these courses are taught at an advanced level.
+As the semesters proceed, the intricacies increase as these courses are taught at an advanced level.
 Students are encouraged to pursue minor specialisations from their sixth semester onwards.
-A minor specialisation can be obtained in the field of Structural Engineering, Highway Design, Environment Engineering, and Construction Management.
+A minor specialisation can be obtained in Structural Engineering, Highway Design, Environment Engineering, and Construction Management.

 Cutoff rank 2019: 16826

 The core companies that hire from this branch are Larsen and Toubro, Total Environment, Tata Engineering Consultancy, and Jacobs Engineering.

 From a branch that saw its first batch graduate only a few years back, CCE has quickly earned itself a reputation of being one of the most sought-after branches in MIT.